 Each of the thirteen movies is analyzed in detail, mentioning also the further careers of actors, composers, art directors, camera crew and directors.
 Two film stills complete each movie examination to highlight certain unique characteristics of the studio’s approach to the presentation.
 Additionally, Schwartz shortly recommends the company’s second best movie.

-The reader here benefits from the author’s impressive knowledge about classics such as Gilda, Hollow Triumph, Laura, House by the River, The Killers, I Wouldn’t be in Your Shoes, Too Late For Tears and others.
+The reader here benefits from the author’s impressive knowledge of classics such as Gilda, Hollow Triumph, Laura, House by the River, The Killers, I Wouldn’t be in Your Shoes, Too Late For Tears and others.
 Amidst big companies such as Columbia Pictures, Universal Pictures and Warner Bros., lesser-known studios like Monogram (later known as Allied Artists), Eagle-Lion and Republic Pictures are introduced as well.

 Interestingly, some of the very best film noir came from the small studios, which, because of their limited budgets, often were referred to as “Poverty Row” of Hollywood.